NachtaktiverHalbaffe/Autonomous-Ape/README.md

 # Sopias4   <!-- omit in toc -->
+This is a workspace repository for Turtlebot4 implementation of the laboratory course for software engineering on the IAS of the University of Stuttgart.

 ## Table of Contents   <!-- omit in toc -->
 - [Workspace Overview](#workspace-overview)
   - [Sopias4 Application](#sopias4-application)